 Maybe your idea of therapy is rooted in media representations that mostly favour checklists and labels, or homework and telling you what you should do.
 Relational therapy isn’t that.

-Relational psychotherapy centres the therapeutic relationship between the therapist and client as the foundations for healing and transformation.
+Relational therapy centres the therapeutic relationship between the therapist and client as the foundations for healing and transformation.
 Through your stories and experiences, we look at your relational history - that is, the relationships with others in your life and how they have helped form you.
 These important clues to understanding you will guide us in co-creating new experiences supporting your initial desires that brought you to therapy in the first place.

-Relational psychotherapy is useful in understanding and working through a variety of issues and emotions.
+Relational therapy is useful in understanding and working through a variety of issues and emotions.
 Perhaps it would help you to talk about: anger, anxiety, body-image, coming out, depression, emotional numbness, emptiness, family issues, grief, identity crisis, loss, midlife crisis, relationship problems, sadness, self-esteem, self-harm, sexuality, shame, shyness, stress, suicidal ideation, trauma - or any number of unlisted thoughts and feelings occupying much of your time and mind.

 Together, we’ll work to understand the patterns of thoughts and feelings, and the power of significant relationships that have helped shape your experience of yourself.

 Together, we’ll explore your stories - what makes you you and what may have led you to the place you’re currently in and desiring help understanding.

 Together, we’ll talk and discover and make space for wonder and curiosity around feelings and struggles.

 If you’re wondering whether or not we would be a great fit, I welcome your questions.
 Reach out via phone/text, email, or the blue messenger icon in the bottom right corner